-Best Deep Dish Pizza in Chicago For Your Chicago Three Day Itinerary
+Best Deep-Dish Pizza in Chicago For Your Chicago Three Day Itinerary

-I didn’t categorize all of them, but pizza needs its own category.
+I didn’t categorize all types of food, but pizza needs its own category.
 Deep-dish pizza originated in Chicago and it is super-popular.
 I wish we could get this stuff everywhere, but alas, we’re meant to make the most of it while in Chicago.
 Here is where you need to eat the good stuff.

 I’ve spent many years visiting Chicago, trying new pizza places, and I think this place knocks it out of the park every time.
-With several locations, many would think it is just a Chicago chain pizza place, but ask the locals and they’ll tell you: Lou Malnati’s is the place to go.
+With several locations, many would think it is just a Chicago chain pizza place, but ask the locals and they’ll tell you: Lou Malnati’s is a great place to go.
 That flaky, never soggy, buttery crust, filled with a delicious sauce, and creamy cheese goes perfectly with whatever beer is on tap.